Locally constrained flows and sharp Michael-Simon inequalities in hyperbolic space: Introduction

-As we know that the study of the constrained curvature flows can be divided into two categories: global constrained flows and locally constrained flows.
-For the globally constrained flow, the velocity contains a global constraint term.
-In 2014, Wang and Xia \cite{WangXia14} used the volume preserving mean curvature flow proposed first by Cabezas-Rivas \cite{CM07} to develop the quermassintegral inequalities for h-convex hypersurfaces in hyperbolic space $\mathbb{H}^{n+1}$, and also solved isoperimetric type problems in $\mathbb{H}^{n+1}$.
-See also \cite{Mak12,BP17,GLW17} for the study on the globally constrained flow in $\mathbb{H}^{n+1}$.

-For the locally constrained flow.
-Hu, Li and Wei \cite{HLW20} exploited the locally constrained quermassintegral preserving flow in $\mathbb{H}^{n+1}$ not only to give a new proof of the quermassintegral inequalities, but also to obtain new geometric inequalities.
-Recently, Hu and Li \cite{HL21} proved the weighted geometric inequality in hyperbolic space $\mathbb{H}^{n+1}$ by virtue of the locally constrained weighted volume preserving flows.
-One can refer to \cite{JX19,LS20,SWX18,WX19,WX,GL2015,GL19} for details of the recent new results on locally constrained curvature flows.
+Nowadays, the study of curvature flows is in full swing, and has achieved extremely fruitful research results.
+Notably, the curvature flow approach is a powerful tool for proving new geometric inequalities, especially constrained curvature flows.
+As we know that the research on constrained curvature flows can be divided into two categories: globally constrained flows and locally constrained flows.
+For globally constrained flows, Wang and Xia \cite{WangXia14} utilized the volume-preserving mean curvature flow, which was initially proposed by Cabezas-Rivas and Miquel \cite{CM07}, developed the quermassintegral inequalities for $h$-convex hypersurfaces and solved the isoperimetric problem in $\mathbb{H}^{n+1}$.
+See also \cite{BP17,GLW17,Mak12} for studies on the globally constrained flow in $\mathbb{H}^{n+1}$.
+Regarding locally constrained flows, Hu, Li, and Wei \cite{HLW20} not only provided new proofs of the quermassintegral inequalities but also derived new geometric inequalities in $\mathbb{H}^{n+1}$.
+Moreover, Hu and Li \cite{HL21} proved the weighted geometric inequality in hyperbolic space $\mathbb{H}^{n+1}$ by virtue of the locally constrained weighted volume preserving flows.
+Other results on locally constrained curvature flows, see \cite{JX19, LS20, SWX18, WX19, WX, GL2015, GL19}.

-In this paper, we restrict our interest in the Michael-Simon type inequalities for $k$-th mean curvatures on hypersurfaces immersed in hyperbolic space $\mathbb{H}^{n+1}$ and use locally constrained flows to prove such inequalities (Conjecture \ref{con1.8} and Conjecture \ref{con1.9}).
-Further, we expect to find the best constants in (\ref{1.5}) and (\ref{1.7}).
+Although the author's recent work \cite{CZ24} uses the Brendle-Guan-Li's flow to prove Conjectures \ref{con1.8} and \ref{con1.9}, the result requires the hypersurfaces to be $h$-convex, i.e., $\kappa_{i} \geq 1$.
+If the convexity condition of the hypersurfaces can be weakened, the scope of application of the inequality can be broadened.
+This paper aims to prove Conjectures \ref{con1.8} and \ref{con1.9} using other types of curvature flows, thereby enabling hypersurfaces with weaker convexity conditions to satisfy the inequality.

-In the first part of this paper, we propose a new locally constrained mean curvature flow of starshaped hypersurfaces in $\mathbb{H}^{n+1}$ and apply it to establish the Michael-Simon type inequality for mean curvature, i.e. the case $k=1$ in Conjecture \ref{con1.8}.
+In the first part of the paper, we introduce a new locally constrained mean curvature flow for starshaped hypersurfaces in $\mathbb{H}^{n+1}$, and apply it to establish the Michael-Simon type inequality for mean curvature, i.e., to prove Conjecture \ref{con1.8}.